ZuziTom/My-Data-Journey/Visualizations/Readme.md

 # Scope of Visualizations Course

 - **Google Colab**: Running and managing notebooks in the Google Colab environment.

 - **Data Visualization Importance**: Understanding why data visualization is crucial in data analysis.

 - **Good vs. Bad Visualizations**: Identifying characteristics of effective and ineffective visualizations.

 - **Financial Times Techniques**: Learning data visualization methods used by the Financial Times.

 - **Visual Encoding**: Comprehending the principles of visual encoding in data representation.
-- **Creating Visualizations**: Developing clear and informative visualizations, including choosing the right colors.
+Color spaces.
+Color vision deficiences.

-- **Visualization Tools**: Utilizing tools like DataWrapper and jsfiddle.net for creating visualizations.
+- **Visualization Tools**:
+    - DataWrapper,
+    - jsfiddle.net,

 - **Data Preparation**: Using the pandas library to prepare data for visualization tasks.

 This section summarizes the key concepts and skills I have acquired in data visualization.

+## Datasets are from:
+1. SDG tracker - Our world in data
+2. Kaggle datasets